kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 \frac{dT}{dt} = AT-BT(t-\eta)-\epsilon T^3
 \end{align}
 ```
  where T represents the SST anomaly in the equatorial eastern Pacific.
-The first term on the right-hand-side is the Bjerknes feedback between ocean and the atmosphere.
+The first term on the right-hand side is the Bjerknes feedback between ocean and the atmosphere.
 The second term represents the negative feedback due to the wave reflection on the western boundary.
+The cubic term is an higher-order damping (doesn't rule out the periodicity).
+Overall, Delayed oscillator focuses on the western boundary processes but can capture most of the variability found in Zebiak and Cane model.

 ### Western oscillator